eibiflo/cf_cookiemanager/Documentation/ChangeLog/Index.rst

 Version 1.2.0 - Backend UI Improvements and Guided Tours beta
 ________________

-Added Guided Tours to the Cookiemanager Backend Module, to help you get started with the extension.
+Added Beta Guided Tours to the Cookiemanager Backend Module, to help you get started with the extension.

 Improved the Backend Home UI, to make it more user friendly.

 Fixed a bug in the "create new" viewhelper, that caused a wrong pid in new records.

+Fixed a TODO in the CookieService selection, now its possible to filter tough the Cookie selection.

+Fixed a bug in the Cookie API import, added the missing isRegex flag for regex cookie detection.

 Version 1.1.6 - Bugfixes in Update Wizard